What is the course about?

 - Practical writing excercises will teach you to write in a variety of styles and forms

-- Group discussions will illuminate particular issues related to craft, including rhythm, tone and structure
+- Issues related to craft, including rhythm, tone and structure

 What will I achieve?